Start of Main Content

 Born: April 26, 1935

 Tamar Hendel was born Rut Hendel on April 26, 1935 in Zagreb, Yugoslavia.
 Her father, Isac (Eisig), owned a successful dry goods store.
 Her mother, Hana Surah Weissman, helped run the store.
-While the family was not Orthodox, they kept a kosher diet and spent holidays with their family in the suburbs.
+While the family was not Orthodox, they kept a kosher diet and spent Jewish holidays with their family in the suburbs.
 Tamar’s brother, David, who was seven years her senior, attended Hebrew school.
-As a child, Tamar was taken to children’s shows by her mother and to the park where she played with her cousin, Giselle.
+As a child, Tamar’s mother took her to children’s shows and to the park where she played with her cousin, Giselle.

 In April 1941, Nazi Germany and its Axis allies invaded and partitioned Yugoslavia.
-Zagreb became the capital of a German satellite state called the Independent State of Croatia, which was under the control of the fascist Ustaša regime.
-The new Croatian government enacted antisemitic regulations, including forcing Jews to wear a yellow badge with a “Ž” on it for Židow, the Croatian word for Jew.
-This prompted the Hendel family to search for a means of escaping Croatia.
+Zagreb became the capital of a German satellite state called the Independent State of Croatia.
+At that time it was under the control of the fascist Ustaša regime.
+The new Croatian government enacted antisemitic regulations.
+This included forcing Jews to wear a yellow badge with a “Ž” on it for Židow, the Croatian word for Jew.
+Shortly thereafter, the Hendel family began to search for a means of escaping Croatia.
 That summer, Isac was able to sell his dry goods store to one of his employees at a considerable loss in order to pay a member of the Ustaše to smuggle Tamar and Hana out of Croatia via train.
-They settled in Fiume, Italy (today Rijeka, Croatia), a port city near the pre war Italian-Yugoslav border.
-The sale of the family business also paid for the departure of Isac and David via fisherman’s boat to the Italian-Yugoslav border.
+They settled in Fiume, Italy (today Rijeka, Croatia), a port city near the pre-war Italian-Yugoslav border.
+The sale of the family business also paid for Isac and David to leave for the Italian-Yugoslav border via a fisherman’s boat.
 After several failed attempts to flee, Isac and David were finally able to join Hana and Tamar.

 Although conditions were difficult, Tamar maintained some semblance of a normal childhood.
 She spent her time playing with her cousins and other children on the street, learning Italian and how to ride a bicycle.
-Since Jews could not attend schools alongside non-Jewish Italians, Tamar’s parents taught her and her cousins how to read and write, and they hired a teacher for arithmetic.
+Since Jews could not attend schools alongside non-Jewish Italians, Tamar’s parents taught her and her cousins how to read and write.
+They hired a teacher for arithmetic.
 Isac also taught the children how to read Hebrew prayers.

 With the help of these organizations, the Hendels and their cousins arrived at the Fort Ontario Emergency Refugee Shelter in Oswego, New York in August 1944.
-There, Tamar attended school for the first time, learned to read, write, and speak English, and participated in social activities like the Girl Scouts.
+There, Tamar attended school for the first time.
+She learned to read, write, and speak English.
+She participated in social activities like the Girl Scouts.
 In 1946, the family moved to New York City.
-The family members who remained in Croatia were murdered in the Holocaust.
-Those who were killed included her maternal grandfather, Mordechai Weissman, and her uncle, Aron Kremer.
+The family members who remained in Croatia were murdered in the Holocaust including her maternal grandfather, Mordechai Weissman, and her uncle, Aron Kremer.
 Mordechai and Aron were part of a group of 100 Jews murdered in a reprisal action after an act of sabotage by the Partisans.
 Tamar’s paternal uncle, Wolf Hendel, and his wife, Golda, were murdered in Auschwitz.

-Tamar became a public school teacher in New York and later in Maryland before becoming an art therapist.
-She started an art center called “Create Arts Center” located in Silver Spring, Maryland.
-Tamar is currently an art teacher at her retirement residence, and she is a volunteer at the United States Holocaust Memorial Museum.
+Tamar became a public school teacher in New York and Maryland before becoming an art therapist.
+She started an art center called “Create Arts Center” in Silver Spring, Maryland.
+Tamar is currently an art teacher at her retirement residence.
+She is a volunteer at the United States Holocaust Memorial Museum.